eddie-dos/eddie-dos/README.md

 - 👋 Hi, I’m @eddie-dos
 - 👀 I’m interested in mathematics, statistics, and data science.
-- 🌱 I’m currently learning about web development, dashboard creation, and Bayesian statistics.
+- 🌱 I’m currently learning about web development and dashboard creation.
 - 💞️ I’m looking to collaborate on projects in web development and dashboard creation.
 - 📫 How to reach me ... email: ebtu0622@gmail.com